 In February 2020, Ofcom launched a consultation on human exposure to EMF.
 It proposes to add specific licence conditions requiring adherence International Commission on Non-Ionizing Radiation Protection (ICNIRP) Guidelines on EMF.
 These rules would apply to spectrum licence holders for equipment that transmits at more than 10 Watts, and operators of licence-exempt equipment that can transmit at these powers.
-A first EMF emissions measurement campaign in 16 cities in 10 cities across www.idate.org © IDATE DigiWorld 2020 - p.
-109 the UK concluded emissions were a small fraction of ICNIRP levels.
+A first EMF emissions measurement campaign in 16 cities in 10 cities across the UK concluded emissions were a small fraction of ICNIRP levels.
 The study covered emissions close at 3.4 GHz and 60 GHz.